 Enjoying snowy mountains is nice.
 But you know what’s even nicer?
 Enjoying that snow when it’s fresh, and when it’s set against red rocks like the ones you have in the Arches National Park.

 Even though some might be turned off by the fact that the park only has one campground (Devils Garden), that one campground has 50 campsites.
-To further sweeten the pot, if you’re feeling adventurous, there is no shortage of places you can camp in the Moab area and there are some fantastic Airbnbs near Arches National Park, too.

 If you decide to head there, you probably want to hike the Delicate Arch Trail.
 The Delicate Arch is basically a symbol of the national park, a fact that’s actually surprising considering you can barely see the arch from the road.